 During the April 25-28, 2011 Super Outbreak, 34 tornadoes occurred in Texas.
 Most of the tornadoes produced damage in the EF0 range.
 Two were rated EF2.
 The remaining twisters caused EF1 damage.
 This summary explores one of the EF1 tornadoes that struck Groesbeck, TX.

 An estimated F4 tornado (part of a family of twisters) on June 8, 1995 moved 3 miles hitting parts of Pampa, TX.
 17 homes and 30 businesses were destroyed.
+Check out this premium summary by becoming a member!

 A large winter outbreak occurred across the state of Texas on December 29, 2006.
 Officially, the SPC Database lists 27 tornadoes.
 The max rating was F2 and there were four tornadoes given that rating.
 We look at one of the F2 twisters in this summary.